IsaacHo072/Tiny-LED-Card/README.md

  Currently using 3030 LED and TPS61165 driver.

  Update 2022 Feb: It seems that you can't buy the TPS61165 anymore, all places are out of stock.
+ Update 2023: TPS61165 back in stock in most marketplace

 ## 3030 LED
  Luminus Device MP3030-110H